Grand Challenge focus

 Grants will be distributed to the lead entity; the lead entity may choose to distribute awards to contributing entities.
 Any distribution of funds to contributing entities or team members is not the responsibility of the Bezos Earth Fund or either Administrator and is at the sole discretion of the lead entity.

-Are there restrictions on how the grant awards can be used?
+Are there restrictions for how the grant awards should be used?

-The lead entity for each grant application selected for funding must sign a grant agreement prior to its receipt of any grant funds, which outlines requirements related to accepting funds.
-Awardees are responsible for any taxes required to be paid due to award of a grant, as well as any reporting obligations.
+Phase 1 awards are intended to support teams as they refine their implementation grant proposals during the Innovation Sprint.
+The lead entity for each grant application selected for funding must sign a grant agreement prior to the lead entity’s receipt of any grant funds, which outlines requirements related to accepting funds.
+Awardees are responsible for any taxes required to be paid due to award of a grant, any reporting obligations, any applicable indirect costs, or other financial obligations of the team.

 General inquiries